Gas Regulator: LPG Gas Pressure Regulator & LPG Gas Bottle Regulator

 Check the valves and hoses and especially the gas jets in the burner.

-Regulator components may need replacing.
+LPG gas pressure regulator components may need replacing.
 Once again, contact your gas fitter.

 If you notice your gas stove producing yellow or orange flames when used, it could be that the combustion isn’t getting enough oxygen due to clogged fittings.